singhparmeetb/Invoicinator/README.md

 **Cons:** The user will be limited to using only the G-Suite and working with AppScript is very unintuitive.

+# Note:
+The onlineIntegration.py file is not functional due to unforseen reason, but was built to handle the scenario where the pdfs and the excel itself is hosted on the cloud.
+It would have  made more sense to use app script to work with this scenario.

+# Finally,
-*This was my attempt at solving this problem, viewing it as a case study and keeping in mind all the test cases and various other factors.* **Thank you!**
+You have come a long way! *This was my attempt at solving this problem, viewing it as a case study and keeping in mind all the test cases and various other factors.I hope you would have liked my analysis and hard work.* **Thank you!**